 Your products will also determine your content.
 Videos might work with some games and creative software, but still, images might be better with some products like food or clothes.
 Snapchat is better for creative and original content, while Instagram is perfect for visually appealing products.

-The central idea to remember is to always include a call-to-action at the end of your posts, whether you’re asking readers to visit your website, avail a promo, or install an app; this will ensure that you get meaningful feedback from the data analytics and will help convert your advertising into sales and profit.
+While there are plenty of guides to highlight social media content best practices, a central theme is to remember to always include a call-to-action at the end of your posts, whether you’re asking readers to visit your website, avail a promo, or install an app; this will ensure that you get meaningful feedback from the data analytics and will help convert your advertising into sales and profit.
 Tell me what experiences you’ve had with Instagram and Snapchat in the comments below.